The Fairy in the Thicket - a Redoux

 Caitlin never told Erlich the real truth about her fairy friend.
 There were times when she joked about her imaginary friend to him and even doubted her own memories.
 She wondered if Fiona had done something to her to fade the memories.
 Eventually, the day came when she could barely remember Fiona’s tiny face.

 The years went by and Caitlin became a mother and then a grandmother.
-At long last, Caitlin’s old body was returned home to be buried beside her husband, along with her grandparents and her parents.
+At long last, Caitlin’s old body was returned home to be buried beside her husband who had passed away first, along with her grandparents and her parents.
 After the simple words were said at her grave by the local friar, her family returned to the little stone cottage, now long empty but still intact after so many years.
 Caitlin’s eldest grandson had decided to move his family into the cottage.
 It had been scrubbed clean, the sheets were removed from the old furniture, and it was dusted off.
 Brush was cleaned away from the outside, and flowers were discovered still growing in the beds.

 A butterfly landed on a nearby wildflower, and she was entranced by its delicate wings of blue and gold.
 She was awakened from her reverie by a voice that called from the thicket, “Hello, little girl, will you play with me?”